StydeNet/html/docs/access-handler.md

 Just pass one of the following options as a field attribute or menu item value:

-1. callback: should return true if you want to grant access, false otherwise.
+1. *callback*: should return true if you want to grant access, false otherwise.
-2. logged: true: requires authenticated user, false: requires guest user.
+2. *logged*: true: requires authenticated user, false: requires guest user.
-3. roles: true if the user has any of the required roles.
+3. *roles*: true if the user has any of the required roles.
 4. If no option is passed, this will return true (the item will be rendered)

 *WARNING*: note this package will only deactivate the visual option, you still need to protect the backend access using middleware, etc.